-This paleo baked apple crisp is packed with fresh, juicy apples baked to the perfect texture, and includes a gluten-free crumble that has just the right amount of crispy sweetness.
+This paleo and vegan baked apple crisp is packed with fresh, juicy apples baked to the perfect texture, and includes a gluten-free crumble that has just the right amount of crispy sweetness.

 - 6 cups peeled, thinly sliced apples (about 6 medium apples)

 - 1 cup blanched almond flour